saidwivedi/Object_Retrieval/README.md

-# Object Retrieval from Single Image (Used in InteractVLM, CVPR2025)
+# Object Retrieval from Single Image (Used in InteractVLM & PICO, CVPR2025)

-A simple object retrieval tool designed as a component for [InteractVLM](https://github.com/your-username/interactvlm).
+A simple object retrieval tool designed as a component for [InteractVLM](https://github.com/your-username/interactvlm) and [PICO](https://pico.is.tue.mpg.de/).
 This tool enables efficient object lookup and retrieval from a single image using both the large Objaverse database and local 3D object collections.

 **Key Features**:
 - **Precomputed Objaverse embeddings** for fast retrieval from 800K+ objects